 There are patients routinely covered by attendings and advanced practitioners with no direct housestaff involvement; they are typically termed "uncovered services".
 At UH, each uncovered service is denoted by the letters "OF".
-For patients being admitted to "OF" from 12PM-8PM (8 hour period), housestaff are not to do the admission; the MAR should assign the patient to the "OF" attending who will then manage the patient's care.
-From 7PM-12PM (17 hour period), housestaff will admit to "OF" services.
-Ongoing care of "OF" patients during 7AM-7PM is not by housestaff except during RRT/Code situations; housestaff will provide coverage from 7PM-7AM as long as housestaff night services have received a signout/handoff from the "OF" services.
+For patients being admitted to "OF" from 12PM-8PM (8-hour period), housestaff are not to do the admission; the MAR should assign the patient to the "OF" attending who will then manage the patient's care.
+From 7PM-12PM (17-hour period), housestaff will admit to "OF" services.
+Ongoing care of "OF" patients during 7AM-7PM is not by housestaff except during RRT/Code situations; the same is true from 7PM-7AM.